 The Normalized annual costs of any major capital investment or other extraordinary recurring expenses.

-Revenues generated by tariff and fees for the previous year, the current year’s budget and future budget projections, based on projected vessel traffic assignments, vessel type, vessel tonnage, routes and number of pilots or other tariff-based billing determinates.
+Revenues generated by tariff and fees for the previous year, the current year’s budget and future budget projections, based on projected vessel traffic assignments, vessel type, vessel tonnage, routes and, number of pilots or other tariff-based billing determinates.

 Necessary tariff surcharge to fund the stipend the board of pilotage commissioners is authorized to pay to pilot trainees and to use in its pilot training program under RCW 88.16.035.